RandyGaul/cute_framework/docs/topics/dear_imgui.md

 The above examples are shown with the [cimgui](https://github.com/cimgui/cimgui) API, which is a C wrapper around the C++ Dear ImGui library.
 If instead you want to use C++, include `<imgui.h>` instead of `<cimgui.h>`, and use `ImGui::` instead of the `ig` prefix.

 The C++ API is rather preferred since it adds in a lot of default parameters.
-But, if you're just using plain C then cimgu is here for you.
+But, if you're just using plain C then cimgui is here for you.

 ## Making Tools